Uranium is a radioactive element that is used in nuclear power plants and military applications.

 Eating or breathing very high levels of uranium can cause acute kidney failure and death.
 Exposure to high levels of uranium may lead to increased cancer risk, liver damage, and internal irradiation.
 Exposure to uranium can damage the kidneys and respiratory tract and cause dermatitis and blood changes.

 The National Institute for Occupational Safety and Health considers uranium compounds to be potential occupational carcinogens.
-Uranium is not listed as a known or anticipated carcinogen in the Twelfth Report on Carcinogens published by the National Toxicology Program.
+Uranium is not listed as a known or anticipated carcinogen in the Thirteenth Report on Carcinogens published by the National Toxicology Program.

-Radon is listed as a human carcinogen in the Twelfth Report on Carcinogens because it causes lung cancer.
+Radon is listed as a human carcinogen in the Thirteenth Report on Carcinogens because it causes lung cancer.
 Exposure to high levels of radon can cause other lung diseases such as emphysema and thickening of lung tissues.
 Simultaneous exposure to radon and cigarette smoking can increase the incidence of lung cancer and lung disease.

 Abandoned uranium mines pose a threat of exposure to radiation.
 They may contain radioactive waste, arsenic, lead, and naturally occurring radioactive materials, including radon.
 They may contain fuels, solvents, degreasers, and other chemicals used with heavy equipment and rock blasting operations.